News BMC 20/5

 BMC 20/5 is the dual anniversary of Budapest Music Center, celebrating the company's 20-year history and the 5th birthday of BMC House with a three-day festival between the 4th and 6th of May, 2018 featuring classical, contemporary and jazz programs representing BMC's history.

-Opus Jazz Club taken an ever-increasingly important role as a European jazz hub.
+Opus Jazz Club has been taking an ever-increasingly important role as a European jazz hub.
 What better way to represent this commitment than having Marcin Maseki and Jerzy Rogiewicz present their new album Ragtime released by BMC Records on the 4th of May as part of the EurOpus series?
-On the following they, Opus hosts a truly great selection of Hungarian contemporary jazz at its HungarOpus night featuring six band in a 2-hour show: Szakcsi Trio, Dresch Quartet, Arura, Cimbiózis, András Dés Trio and Áron Tálas Trio.
+On the following day, Opus hosts a truly great selection of Hungarian contemporary jazz at its HungarOpus night featuring six bands in a 2-hour show: Szakcsi Trio, Dresch Quartet, Arura, Cimbiózis, András Dés Trio and Áron Tálas Trio.

 The BMC Hungarian Music Information Center and Library celebrates with two movie screenings and a multimedia concert.
 Judit Kele's portrait film The Matchstick Man about composer György Kurtág will be screened on the 4th of May.
 Tibor Szemző and László Gőz present their audiovisual concert on the 5th of May.
 A stunningly personal documentary about Béla Bartók directed by József Sipos featuring interviews with Bartók's son completes the program on the 6th of May.